Venom-Biochem-Lab/venome/docs/backend.md

 ## Database

-This documentation goes over how to deal with the PostgreSQL database.
+This documentation goes over how to access the PostgreSQL Database from the FastAPI server

 ### Usage